Check out our Blog!

 This Chapman supplement offers some of the most serious supplemental questions we have ever seen — and some of the silliest.
 As a religiously-affiliated school, Chapman takes its values seriously, so be prepared to examine your own… right before coming up with your own personal hashtag.
 To help you keep your ranging responses #onbrand, we made you a guide.

-The Requirements: 3 essays of 200 words or less; 1 list of short answers
+The Requirements: 3 essays of 200 words or less; 1 list of short answers; 2 additional short answers

-This is the first half of a deconstructed why essay so do your research and divide it into two tidy piles: academics and everything else.
+This is the first half of a deconstructed why essay, so do your research and divide it into two tidy piles: academics and everything else.
 This prompt gives you a chance to geek out about your intended major among Chapman’s diverse offerings.
 Do you and calculus have some unfinished business?
 Or are you planning to get a jump on your Hollywood career with a major in creative production?
 Whether your goals are intellectual, professional, or somewhere in between, your reasoning should be grounded in what Chapman has to offer.
-If you’re interested in marketing, make sure you talk about a program they actually offer: Communication Studies or English, perhaps.
-If you’re undecided, fear not!
-Chapman has a great tool to help you narrow down your options based on your interests and then all you have to do is read up on the departments that pique your interest.

 200 words isn’t a lot of space, but that doesn’t mean you can’t offer a detailed response.
 Get ambitious and aim to answer these two key questions: What do you absolutely love about your intended major?
 Why is Chapman the ideal place for you to study it?
 As a prospective English major who aims to become the next awesome #Girlboss, how would access to Chapman’s business programs complement your way with words?
 Think about what excites you about the department at Chapman: professors, classes, guest speakers, alumni.
 Dig deep to show how Chapman will help you achieve your goals.